 Known as the sunshine vitamin, one of the key roles of vitamin D is maintaining serum calcium and phosphorous balance.
-Our bodies make vitamin D by converting vitamin D2 to D3, or cholecalciferol (the active form), when exposed to sunlight.
-D3 is also the form the body derives from dietary cholesterol.
+Our bodies make vitamin D by converting vitamin D2 to D3 or cholecalciferol, the active form, when exposed to sunlight; D3 is also the form which the body derives from dietary cholesterol.
 When calcium and phosphorus levels dip in the body, parathyroid hormone (PTH) is released to increase vitamin D conversion to the active form.
 D3 is then metabolized to calcitriol, a steroid hormone that helps regulate a variety of genes through the vitamin D receptor (VDR).
-While vitamin D is available in both forms as supplements, studies have found vitamin D3 is the preferable form, as it has been found to maintain active vitamin D levels for a longer period of time.
-This vitamin D formulation is delivered as D3 (cholecalciferol) for optimal use by the body and is available in 1,000 and 5,000 IU capsules to meet a variety of individual needs.
+While vitamin D is available in both forms as supplements, studies have found vitamin D3 is the preferable form as it has been found to maintain active vitamin D levels for a longer period of time.

-Vitamin D Depletion[†]
+Vitamin D Depletion+

-While it has long been assumed that the majority of the population achieves adequate levels of vitamin D through exposure to the sun, the biosynthesis of the nutrient is affected by time of day, seasons, location, smog/pollution, clothing and sunscreen.
-In addition, those with darker skin require more exposure to the sun to attain adequate levels.
+While it has long been assumed that the majority of the population achieves adequate levels of vitamin D through exposure to the sun, the biosynthesis of the nutrient is affected by time of day, seasons, location, smog, pollution, clothing and sunscreen; in addition, those with darker skin require more exposure to the sun to attain adequate levels.
 These factors all contribute to the insufficiency seen in a growing portion of the population.
-It takes about 48 hours for vitamin D to be absorbed from the skin into the body and washing skin during that time period can interfere with absorption into the blood.
-Inadequate intake or levels of cholesterol can also inhibit the adequate production of the nutrient.
-Depleted levels of vitamin D may interfere with the normal development of teeth and bones, normal cell growth, and contribute to poor regulation of the immune and nervous systems.
-Certain medications have been found to contribute to deficiency of vitamin D, including some anti-seizure medications, bile acid sequestrants, oral corticosteroids, and weight loss medications, which bind fats.1
+In addition, it takes about 48 hours for vitamin D to be absorbed from the skin into the body, and washing skin during that time period can interfere with absorption into the blood.
+Inadequate intake or levels of cholesterol can also inhibit adequate production of the nutrient.
+Depleted levels of vitamin D may interfere with the normal development of teeth and bones, prevent normal cell growth, and contribute to poor regulation of the immune and nervous systems.
+Certain medications have been found to contribute to deficiency of vitamin D, including some anti-seizure medications, bile acid sequestrants, oral corticosteroids and weight loss medications that bind fats.1

-Bone and Dental Health[†]
+Bone and Dental Health+

 Numerous studies have highlighted the importance of vitamin D to maintaining healthy bone density.
-In one 2013 study, 52 overweight men and women with suboptimal vitamin D levels were given either 7,000 IU of cholecalciferol daily or a placebo for 26 weeks.
-The vitamin D group significantly increased vitamin D levels in the blood and improved biomarkers of bone health.^{2,3}
+In one 2013 study, 52 overweight men and women with suboptimal vitamin D levels were given either 7,000 IU of cholecalciferol or a placebo daily for 26 weeks; the vitamin D group had significantly increased vitamin D levels in the blood and improved biomarkers of bone health.^{2,3}

-Cardiometabolic Health and Blood Sugar Balance[†]
+Cardiovascular Health and Blood Sugar Balance+

-In light of the role that vitamin D plays in a variety of tissues and body systems, it comes as no surprise that much research from recent years has underscored its contribution to cardiometabolic wellness.
-There is accumulating evidence that calcitriol helps strengthen cardiomyocyte function, vascular smooth muscle cells, and the vascular endothelium.
-Low levels of 25-hydroxyvitamin D are associated with diminished cardiovascular health.
-In a recent study of 222 participants, slow coronary function was significantly higher in those with insufficient blood levels of the vitamin.
-Optimal vitamin D status has also been linked with a 40% cardiovascular system protective effect as well as maintenance of normal blood pressure levels.
-Vitamin D has also been shown to support normal blood sugar metabolism.
+In light of the role that vitamin D plays in a variety of tissues and body systems, recent research has focused on its contribution to cardiometabolic wellness.4 There is accumulating evidence that calcitriol helps strengthen cardiomyocyte function, vascular smooth muscle cells and the vascular endothelium.
+Low levels of 25-hydroxyvitamin D are associated with diminished cardiovascular health.5 In a study of 222 participants, slow coronary function was significantly higher in those with insufficient blood levels of the vitamin.6 Optimal vitamin D status has also been linked with a 40% cardiovascular system protective effect7 and maintenance of healthy blood pressure levels.8 Vitamin D has also been shown to support healthy blood sugar metabolism.^{9,10}

-Immune Health and Modulation[†]
+Immune Health and Modulation+

 One of the more profound functions of vitamin D is its ability to modulate immunity.
-An important recent study suggested that improving vitamin D status significantly affects the expression of genetic pathways linked to immune activity.11 Vitamin D has been shown to boost the immune response by up-regulating specific genes that increase cellular production of natural compounds that protect us against pathogens.12
+An important study suggested that improving vitamin D status significantly affects the expression of genetic pathways linked to immune activity.11 Vitamin D has been shown to boost the immune response by up-regulating specific genes that increase cellular production of natural compounds that protect us against pathogens.12

-Musculoskeletal Comfort[†]
+Musculoskeletal Comfort+